michaelblowry/python-course-notes/docs/source/setup_instructions.rst

 If you do a Google search for best computer languages, you will find that most experts rank Python as number one or \
 least in the top five.
 For example, here are the rankings from IEEE (Institute of Electrical and Electronics Engineers):
-`Top Programming Languages. <https://spectrum.ieee.org/static/interactive-the-top-programming-languages-2018>`_ Note you can change the rankings based on various aspects, including the number of jobs available.
+`Top Programming Languages. <https://spectrum.ieee.org/static/interactive-the-top-programming-languages-2018>`_ (Note on the IEEE page you can change the rankings based on various aspects, including the number of jobs available.)

 What is Python?